 After 1-2 years, stems begin to bear flowers that bloom from early spring until summer.

-Later, the prickly pear tree’s pink flowers produce delectable fruits.
+Later, the prickly pear Cactus tree’s pink flower produces delectable fruits.
 These sometimes-referred-to-as-tunas fruits can be prepared in various ways and are popular in Mexican cuisine.

 2. Rose Pincushion Cactus